 2. Farmhouse Cheddar Cheese was stored in the caves on the Mendips 400 years ago as it was the ideal temperature at 11°C and also the ideal humidity at around 100 %.
 The high humidity stops the cheese losing too much weight during ageing.
-This is the first time that Cheddar has been stored like this in its original form since then.

-7. Bats, rats and mice are not in this part of the cave.
+6. Bats, rats and mice are not in this part of the cave.
 We have health and environmental strategies in place to prevent any problems as in any food premises.

-8. The mould you see on the cheese is on the cloth that protects it.
+7. The mould you see on the cheese is on the cloth that protects it.
 Before the cheese is packed the cloth is removed and the mould stays with the cloth revealing the cheese you see and buy in the supermarket.

 For further information, visit the Wookey Hole Cave Aged Cheddar page at www.fordfarm.com